kritibehl/dettrace/README.md

 ## Semantic Incident Diff

-DetTrace compares baseline and candidate incidents at the service and failure-pattern level, not just raw event mismatch.
+DetTrace compares baseline and candidate incidents at the service and pattern level — not raw event differences.

 ```json
 {